 To date, South African authorities have been successful in foiling a number of terrorist attacks.

 Rolling blackouts occur in parts of South Africa.
 This leaves areas without electrical power for several hours and can lead to lengthy traffic delays when traffic lights are affected.

-Tensions between metered taxi or Uber drivers can escalate to violence.
+Tensions between metered taxi and Uber drivers can escalate to violence.
 Exercise caution when using either service, particularly around train stations, or when travelling to and from airports.
 Avoid catching an Uber in proximity to a metered taxi.

 Respect wildlife laws.
 Maintain a safe and legal distance when observing wildlife, including marine animals and birds.
 Only use reputable and professional guides or tour operators.
 Follow park regulations and the advice of wardens.

 Be cautious about swimming in lakes and rivers because of water-borne diseases and attacks by wildlife in some areas.